How It WorksDex Antidecompiler uses a new technology developed by BIS Guard & Co. and patented (priority of 2002)

 tactics for preventing interception as well as other

 hacker attacks.
-Android Antidecompiler uses "hidden key encryption".
+Dex Antidecompiler uses "hidden key encryption".

 It means that encryption key is not hard-coded but calculated at